bpatmiller/fractalize.me/README.md

 ### How do I use it?
 Compile the .java files with javac, put a png in the in/ directory, and run Fractalize.class.
 This project was done in pure Java, so it has no weird dependencies.

+### To do:
+redo methods for better style/memory efficiency

+rewrite sobel to handle pixel data directly/pass info as pixel data instead of bufferedimage

+better realignment method

 ### Credits
 [Fekete polynomials and shapes of Julia sets](https://arxiv.org/abs/1607.05055)